Skip to Main Content

 This will allow all of your supporters—from your smallest-level donors to your major contributors and more—to recognize the great things their generous support is allowing your organization to do.

-Here’s an example of a donor communication that leverages this best practice:
+Here’s an example of a donor communication that uses this best practice:

-In fact, one of the best ways to drive matching gifts takes place after the donation is made.
-Consider these tips:
+In fact, one of the best ways to drive matching gifts occurs after the donation is made.
+Here are some tips you can use to encourage matching gifts even after the big day:

-• Send your matching gift follow-up emails within 24 hours of the donation being made for optimal engagement results.
+• Send matching gift follow-up emails within 24 hours of the donation for optimal engagement results.

-• Thank donors for their initial contributions and highlight how that donation can be stretched even further with a matching gift.
+• Thank donors for their initial contributions and highlight how that donation can go even further with a matching gift.

-• Provide donors with targeted eligibility criteria for their employing company, allowing them to quickly determine whether their donation is able to be matched.
+• Provide donors with targeted eligibility criteria for their employing company, allowing them to quickly determine whether their donation can be matched.

-• Encourage donors to keep your organization in the loop by providing a simple way for them to notify your team when they’ve successfully requested their match.
+• Encourage donors to keep your organization in the loop by providing a simple way to notify your team when they’ve successfully requested their match.

-Here’s an example of a donor communication that leverages this best practice:
+Here’s an example of a donor communication that uses this best practice:

 Woman in a brown sweater drinking coffee and looking at her phone in front of a laptop computer